 |In their own words||“To identify and track the full spectrum of developments in Jerusalem that could impact either the political process or permanent status options, destabilize the city or spark violence, or create humanitarian crises.”|

-- Donors include: United Kingdom, Norway, Switzerland, Kvinna till Kvinna (Sweden), and the NGO Development Center (NDC).
+- Donors include: United Kingdom, Norway, France, Sweden, and Switzerland.

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Terrestrial Jerusalem received NIS 4,396,199 from foreign governmental bodies between the years 2012 to 2016 (see chart below for detailed funding information).
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Terrestrial Jerusalem received NIS 6,446,680 from foreign governmental bodies in 2012-2019 (see chart below for detailed funding information).

 - Promotes a one-sided approach to the conflict, placing sole blame for the failure of the peace process on Israel.
 The complexities of the situation in Jerusalem – including illegal building and crime in Palestinian neighborhoods, damage to the Temple Mount as a result of illegal digging by the Waqf, and incitement to violence against Jews by extremist clerics – are erased.

-- A TJ report claims that settler related events “are radicalizing the conflict, in a manner that threatens to transform a resolvable political conflict into a zero-sum, intractable religious war.” (“East Jerusalem: Development and Trends,” November 19, 2011).
+- In November 2011, Terrestrial Jerusalem published a report titled “East Jerusalem: Development and Trends,” which claimed that settler related events “are radicalizing the conflict, in a manner that threatens to transform a resolvable political conflict into a zero-sum, intractable religious war.”

 - A presentation titled “East Jerusalem Settlements and the Imminent Demise of the Two State Solution” appears to treat the Geneva Accords as an official representation of the “two-state solution,” as opposed to an unofficial, non-governmental initiative that does not represent the Israeli or the Palestinian negotiating positions.